peluz/lener-br/README.md

 The sections below describe the requirements and the dataset and model files.

 We kindly request that users cite our paper in any publication that is generated as a result of the use of our source code, our dataset or our pre-trained models.

+**Note**: although this GitHub repository was created in May 2020 to increase the visibility of this project, the dataset and source code has been available from the [site of the authors](https://cic.unb.br/~teodecampos/LeNER-Br/) since September 2018.

 ## Requirements
 1. [Python 3.6](https://www.python.org/downloads/)